wiseupdata/pyspark/README.md

 ### Info 🔎
 - Python 3.9 it's official from `www.python.org`
-  - For use the python 3.9 just type:  `python`
+  - To use python 3.9 just type:  `python`
-- Python 3.11 it's native from Ubuntu Luna
+- Python 3.11 it's native to Ubuntu Luna
-  - For use the python 3.11 just type:  `python3`
+  - To use python 3.11 just type:  `python3`

 <br>